theodorayy/singpass-face-demo-cdn-free/README.md

 ## Development

-To tinker or run the dev server, simply run the following:
+To tinker or run the dev server, simply run the following in `Terminal`:

-1. npm install
+1. `npm install`
-2. npm run dev
+2. `npm run dev`